cylc/cylc-admin/docs/proposal-platforms.md

      before the first set of jobs is submitted to each platform after suite start-up or on suite reload.
 This system needs to be extended to other items of the suite.
-   * We will modify this to work on a target / filesystem basis rather than a platform basis.
+   * We will modify this to work on an install target basis rather than a platform basis.
      * Configure the id of the target used on a particular platform (`install target`: defaults to the platform name).
-     * If multiple platforms share the same root filesystems then use a common `install target`.
+     * If multiple platforms share the same filesystems then use a common `install target`.
      * Note that, when we add we support for separate client keys, these will now be per `install target` rather than per platform.